CACI-International/ergo/ergo/user_guide/src/tutorial/basics.md

 __Line 4__: A command to compile `main.cpp` and `lib.cpp` into an executable
 named `forty_two`.

-If you run this script, you will see output indicating that `c++` is invoked.
-And sure enough, `forty_two` is now in the current directory.
-Right now, this script is barely different than a shell script (both in function and most of the syntax).
+If you run this script, you will see `forty_two` is now in the current directory.
+Right now, this script is barely different than a shell script (both in function and in half of the syntax).

 ### Closer examination
 While our script is currently functionally identical to a shell script, under